D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The identity objects of the London users are hosted on the on-premise AD which sync with Microsoft Entra ID.
-When a user of the London office changes their passwordit will be updated in their on-prem AD.
+When a user of the London office changes their password it will be updated in their on-prem AD.
-**By default Microsoft Connect** syncronizes password in one direction only: from the on-roem AD to MEID.
+**By default Microsoft Connect** syncronizes password in one direction only: from the on-prem AD to MEID.

 You must enable password writeback to allow the update of the password in MEID from the on-prem AD, as well.